what to pack for Tahiti

 Can I go Whale Watching in Tahiti?

 Tahiti is a great place to visit if you want to see whales.
 Every year, humpback whales migrate to the waters around Tahiti from Antarctica between August and October.
 There are a variety of companies offering whale watching tours, or you can take your own boat.
 You may even get lucky and spot whales while snorkeling or scuba diving.
+Check out this whale watching tour from Get Your Guide.

 • 8.
 Can Cyclones Hit Tahiti?